 The first-ever Student Music Tech Expo was held on March 15, 2011.
-The idea for the Expo emerged from a brainstorming session held during an in-service for music technology teachers held on October 12, 2009.
 The goal was to provide a venue to showcase students’ creativity and accomplishments, starting with the premise of a “music tech science fair.”
+Due to the onset of COVID-19, the event was held virtually to continue the tradition and opportunities for students to present their works.

 Project Categories for Submission